microsoft/ML-For-Beginners/Introduction/2-history-of-ML/README.md

 [![The history of Deep Learning](https://img.youtube.com/vi/mTtDfKgLm54/0.jpg)](https://www.youtube.com/watch?v=mTtDfKgLm54 "The history of Deep Learning")
 > Yann LeCun discusses the history of Deep Learning in this lecture

-✅ Knowledge Check - use this moment to stretch students' knowledge with open questions
 ## 🚀Challenge

 Add a challenge for students to work on collaboratively in class to enhance the project